Non-fiction (Demography, Workplace Culture)

 Indifferent to human evolution, we’re more likely to favour other races than our own, provided we personally survive.
 If there’s to be evolution within our race, it will be moneyed evolution.
 Those with a better chance of surviving are those that vary however slightly in a manner profitable to buyers and employers while remaining acceptable to our ideological keepers, rather than anything physical or intellectual.
 Survival of the fittest means survival of the richest.

-By the time I arrived at Cement National in September 2003, forty-one years of age, I knew to work and watch, study and see.
+By the time I arrived at Cement Australia in September 2003, forty-one years of age, I knew to work and watch, study and see.
 Cement made the companies for which I’d previously worked seem like evolutionary steps along our new Western way.
-The companies I call TMT Limited and its subsidiary TMT Shipping and Development Limited, Hodyman Limited, and Badger Gold Mines Limited had initially been good places to work.
+TNT Limited and its subsidiary TNT Shipping & Development Limited, Holyman Limited, and Otter Gold Mines Limited had initially been good places to work.
 They each changed during my time there (and not, I trust, because I worked there).
 Each successive change came sooner.

 Like the climactic moments of a television quiz show, the shimmering curtains drew open to reveal the glistening main prize: Cement.
 I saw, sat with, and listened to the people the West was becoming, in all our skill and conviction, our pride and our glitz.
 Slowly I realised, we’d already met.